 Retirement is an expensive part of life that will be here sooner than you think.
 If you plan to stop working in your later years, then you need to start planning as early as possible in order to capitalize on the benefits of compounding interest.

 The first place to start your retirement investment is through your employer’s 401(k) plan.
-Check to see if your employer offers a plan that’s worth maximizing; some employers even offer matching funds, which is essentially free money for your golden years.
+Check to see if your employer offers a plan that’s worth maximizing; some employers even offer matching funds, which is essentially extra money for your golden years.

 Other types of retirement accounts that you may want to consider are traditional IRAs and Roth IRAs.
 Both of these accounts have annual contribution limits set by the Internal Revenue Service (IRS).
 Although each of these accounts have different rules, both are very commonly used retirement accounts that are suitable for new investors.